-Under Department for Education statutory guidance, a Sixth Form student who has not attended classes for 4 continuous weeks (unless there are exceptional, authorised, circumstances and the student then return) must be considered withdrawn from the study programmes and therefore their place in Sixth Form.
+Under Department for Education statutory guidance, a Sixth Form student who has not attended classes for four continuous weeks (unless there are exceptional, authorised, circumstances and the student then return) must be considered withdrawn from the study programmes and therefore their place in Sixth Form.

 With the introduction of Raising the Participation Age (RPA) in 2013 Local authorities have a duty to make arrangements to identify students that are not participating in education or training.
-If a student leaves a post 16 provision before completion a CME form should be completed and return to the CME at the local authority as early as possible.
+If a student leaves a post 16 provision before completion a CME form should be completed and return to the CME at the Local Authority as early as possible.
 This will enable the local authority to take swift action to encourage the young person to re-engage.

-15. Looked After Children
+15. Children Looked After

-Safeguarding Lead and Designated Teacher within the Minerva Learning Trust schools liaise with the Children and Young People's Directorate Children Looked After Team.
-Looked After Children will be set up as a discrete attendance group on the school motoring system and individual attendance checked each half term.
-The Attendance Officer has daily telephone contact with Welfare Call regarding the attendance of Looked After Children.
+The Safeguarding Lead and the Designated Teacher within each school will liaise with the Children and Young People's Directorate Children Looked After Team.
+Children Looked After will be identified as a discrete attendance group on the school motoring system and individual attendance will be shared with the Virtual School and the child's social worker.